marinm/mosaic/README.md

 # mosaic
-Exploring minimum resolution images.
+Playing with minimum resolution images.

+Server and browser/client code.

 ## What does it do?
-Mosaic is a tool for quantizing RBG images to 16x16 resolution.
+Mosaic is a tool for pixelating images.
 It can be run as a web app for users to upload images.
-It can also be run as a REST API to recieved encoded JPEG/PNG images.
+It can also be run as a REST API to recieve encoded PNG images.

-mosaic.c :

 Send a request string to https://marinm.net/cgi/mosaic.cgi